cerbos/cerbos-sdk-javascript/README.md

 The hostname to the Cerbos PDP instance must be defined when creating the Cerbos instance.

-### Timeouts

-It is possible to define a timeout value for all calls to the Cerbos instance.
-This is defined in milliseconds.

 ### Logging

 You can turn on debug logging if you want to check what endpoints are being called and with what arguments.